 Australia contains several data center clusters throughout the country providing plenty of colocation opportunities.
 The primary colocation data center markets in Australia are:

-Australia is well connected to the Asia-Pacific market with submarine cables extending from Sydney and Perth to Singapore, Hong Kong, Guam, Hawaii and New Zealand.
+Australia is well connected to the Asia Pacific market with submarine cables extending from Sydney and Perth to Singapore, Hong Kong, Guam, Hawaii and New Zealand.
 There are 230 Australian data centers, the majority of these colocation facilities are located along the eastern coast in Brisbane, Sydney and Melbourne.
-Large carrier neutral Australian data centers feature rich ecosystems and state of the art equipment, ensuring maximum uptime and connectivity to over 612 service providers.
+Large carrier neutral Australian data centers feature rich ecosystems and state-of-the-art equipment, ensuring maximum uptime and connectivity to over 614 service providers.

 Cloudscene compares and ranks data centers, cloud service providers and network fabrics in a given market by a range of different qualities including ecosystem size and network size.